YankeeTube/django-graphql-google-accounts/README.md

 # django-graphql-google-accounts

-fk django allauth is created 7 tables.
+fk django allauth creates 7 tables.
 but we need only google accounts and we will only use graphql token authentication.

 <span style="color:red">WARNING</span>
 Create a user table that uses only Google accounts.